top of page

 The first steps to regaining confidence and control

-By chance, Becky heard me talk on stage at a conference about menopause
+By chance, Becky heard me talk on stage at a conference about menopause.

-at work and this led her to contacting Women at a Certain Stage.
+at work, and this led her to contacting Women at a Certain Stage.

 At first, I had a 45-minute phone consultation with Becky, where I identified

-the health challenges, lifestyle choices and blocks that she was facing.
+the health challenges, lifestyle choices, and blocks that she was facing.

 She told me about being a senior female in her workplace and how she